holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 ### External outputs

-The challenge is to create an entry which contains the text "Holo, World!".
+The challenge is to create an entry which contains the text "Hello, World!".
 The text will be passed to the zome as a `SomeExternalInput` struct by the test script.
 But we still need to create an actual entry.
 Luckily, the HDK has a specific function for that, named simply `create_entry`.
 And since you imported all functions from the prelude already, you can use this function immediately in your code.

-So, your first attempt might look something like `create_entry(String::from("Holo, World!"))` or `create_entry(input.greeting_text)`.
+So, your first attempt might look something like `create_entry(String::from("Hello, World!"))` or `create_entry(input.content)`.
 But this won't work.
 Because an entry needs to be saved locally and sent over the network, it has to be serializable.
 And a String itself is not serializable.
 To do this we create a `struct` that will hold our data.

 ```rust